-Lateral/roll trim is available as an option and works accordingly, using a lateral pneumatic trim cylinder.
-With this option installed, lateral trim condition is indicated by a LED bar on the instrument panel.
+Lateral/roll trim works accordingly, using a lateral pneumatic trim cylinder.
+Lateral trim condition is indicated by a LED bar on the instrument panel.

 Rotor brake

 With the pneumatic mode selector in BRAKE position the operation of the pneumatic trim actuator is reversed so that increased pressure causes the actuator to push the rotor head up (or level) and presses a brake pad against the rotor head disc.
 In order to increase brake pressure, move the 4-way trim switch to aft.
 Note that this action will also push the control stick forward.
 At full brake pressure the control stick will be maintained in its full forward position.